discordjs/guide/guide/popular-topics/permissions.md

 # Permissions

-Permissions are Discords primary feature enabling users to customize the workings of their server to their liking.
+Permissions are Discords primary feature, enabling users to customize the workings of their server to their liking.
 To break it down to essentials: Permissions and permission overwrites tell Discord who is allowed to do what and where.
-When first confronted with them they can be quite confusing, but no worries we are here to take care of that, so let's dive in!
+When first confronted with them, they can be quite confusing, but no worries, we are here to take care of that, so let's dive in!

 ## Roles as bot permissions